jjamay/connect4/README.md

 pipenv run main.py [--sim N]
 ```

-where N is how many games you want to run.
+where N is how many games you want to run (default 10).

 ## Future Work